guettli/programming-guidelines/README.rst

 No, excat the opposite.
 I write it down since I want to push myself.

 Don't look at all these things on your desk at once.
 Start on the left side take the first thing.
 Where is the best place for this thing single thing?
 Unsure?
-Why not throw in the garbage?
+Why not throw it in the trash can?
 If you are unsure put it at least in box behind a closed cabinet door.
 Some month later you might be able to throw it in the garbage.